-FEDERAL INDIAN DAY SCHOOL CLASS MEMBERS ARE ENCOURAGED TO SUBMIT A CLAIM BEFORE THE JULY 13, 2022, DEADLINE
+Federal Indian Day School Class Members Are Encouraged To Submit a Claim Before the July 13, 2022, Deadline

 Supports available for Class Members

 Class Counsel is also hosting online Claims Assistance Webinars via Zoom that provide virtual support for communities.
-Webinars, offered in both English and French, provide guidance on how to complete a claim form.
-This virtual support will continue to the July 13, 2022 deadline, ensuring uninterrupted service throughout COVID-19.
-Dates and times for these webinars can be found online at www.indiandayschools.com/en/contact/presentations/
+Webinars, offered in both English and French, provide guidance on how to complete a Claim Form.
+This virtual support will continue to the July 13, 2022, deadline, ensuring uninterrupted service throughout the COVID-19 pandemic.
+Dates and times for these webinars can be found online at indiandayschools.com/en/contact/presentations/

-Mental health counselling and crisis support is available to Class Members 24 hours a day, 7 days a week through Hope for Wellness Hotline.
-Contact Hope for Wellness at 1-855-242-3310 or through their online chat at www.hopeforwellness.ca.
+Mental health counselling and crisis support is available to Class Members 24 hours a day, 7 days a week through Hope for Wellness Help Line.
+Contact Hope for Wellness at 1-855-242-3310 or through their online chat at hopeforwellness.ca.
 Counselling is available in English, French, Cree, Ojibway and Inuktitut, on request.